-One of the greatest coaches in the history of the NJCAA, Puls begins his tenth season as an assistant coach at Stevenson in 2014, serving as the team's defensive coordinator since head coach Paul Cantabene's arrival in 2005.
+One of the greatest coaches in the history of the NJCAA, Puls begins his 12th season as an assistant coach at Stevenson in 2016, serving as the team's defensive coordinator since head coach Paul Cantabene's arrival in 2005.

-The Mustangs have had 13 defensive players earn All-America status the past five seasons.
-This past season, all three starting defenders were named All-American's including junior Kyle Holechek who was named to the first team.
+The Mustangs have had 20 defensive players earn All-America status the past seven seasons.
+In 2013, all three starting defenders were named All-American's including junior Kyle Holechek who was named to the first team.
 Three players have earned first team honors over the last three seasons.

 After a record-setting season in 2009 in which the Mustangs won 17 games, advanced to the semifinals of the NCAA Division III Men's Lacrosse Championship and finished the year ranked at No. 1 in the final USILA poll, Puls was named Assistant Coach of the Year by the Intercollegiate Men's Lacrosse Coaches Association.